-I left Fatahillah Square and now headed south.
+I left Fatahillah Square of Jakarta and now headed south.
 Although the area around Fatahillah Square, which has become a tourist attraction, is now a pedestrian mall, the area where people could walk leisurely was soon over, and there were some big streets running in Kota district.

 Like Ho Chi Minh City and Bangkok, Jakarta is notorious for its traffic jams.
 Southeast Asia has developed so rapidly that the development of roads has probably not kept up.
 The number of roads will remain the same, but as income increases, so will the number of motorbikes owned by families, one or two, and as income increases further, so will cars.
 As a result, the roads will be filled with motorbikes and cars.